 On Christmas Eve we have Silent Communion, a bell and choir concert and a worship service of lessons and carols.
 Sometimes we have had a

 midnight service as well.

-On one Sunday in June, we transport our worship service to Kanawha State Forest where we worship outdoors and have a picnic as well.
+On one Sunday in June, we transport our worship service to Coonskin Park where we worship outdoors and have a picnic as well.